-3.5 Career Guidance Unit
+Career Guidance Unit

-The Career Guidance Unit (CGU) of the University of Sri Jayewardenepura was established in 1998 to be a service center of quality and excellence, while also being a role-model for the Sri Lanka University System, supporting the university in its objective of helping produce capable, employable and satisfied graduates and potential leaders empowered to contribute positively to their own well being, to the economy within the context of an ever-changing macro environment.
+The Career Guidance Unit (CGU) of the University of Sri Jayewardenepura was established in 1998 to be a service center of quality and excellence, while also being a role-model for the Sri Lanka University System, supporting the university in its

-The main objectives of the Career Guidance Unit are,
+The main objectives of the Career Guidance Unit are.

-- To provide a service in Career Education, Career Guidance & Career Management. - To support the students for employability skills development. - To help the graduating students in their job search & career projects as well as prospective employers through recruitment related services. - To be a partner for undergraduate for preparing their life and work. - To enhance entrepreneurship & innovation among undergraduates
+- To provide a service in Career Education, Career Guidance & Career Management. - To support the students for employability skills development. - To help the graduating students in their job search & career projects as well as prospective employers through recruitment related services. - To be a partner for undergraduate for preparing their life and work. - To enhance entrepreneurship & innovation among undergraduates.

 To achieve the above objective, CGU conducts the workshops, seminars, training on skills development in collaboration with the private sector.
 Apart from that, it provides job training opportunities such as internships and management trainings conducting the annual career fair with private sector organizations.
 All the students are encouraged to visit CGU for the consultant services on career guidance and counseling.

 The Gavel Club and the Career Skills Development Club are functioning under the Career Guidance Unit to provide more opportunities for the students to enhance their employability skills.